The justifying arguments why the midpoint-mechanics is the key to the psyche can be found in this link.

 If one says, 'A midpoint or midpoints do not let one see something', then one comes to the facts much more accurately than when one says: 'One has repressed something.'

-The answer to what was going on in the copilot's head is the center mechanics: The aim is to take his own life, sat all other midpoints worth reduced or zero - the impending impact of the mountains, the 150 people who were on board and had to die with him, their relatives who suffered the loss, etc.
+The answer to what was going on in the copilot's head is given by the midpoint mechanics: The goal of killing oneself reduced the value of all other midpoints - the imminent impact on the mountains, the 150 people, who were on board and had to die with him, their relatives who suffered the loss, etc.

-On the one hand, it's frightening what midpoints can do, such as the incredible atrocities of the Nazi regime or inhumane acts that virtually all peoples have perpetrated. "
+On the one hand, it's frightening what midpoints can do, such as the incredible atrocities of the Nazi regime or inhumane acts that virtually all nations have perpetrated. "